virtualritz/nsi-docs/docs/nodes.rst

 scene, it can be done either lazily (depending on its ``boundingbox`` attribute) or in parallel with other procedural nodes.

-The procedural node supports, as its attributes, all the parameters of the :ref:`NSIEvaluate<CAPI:nsievaluate>` API call, meaning that procedural types accepted by that api call (|nsi| archives, dynamic libraries, Lua scripts) are also supported by this node.
+The procedural node supports, as its attributes, all the arguments of the :ref:`NSIEvaluate<CAPI:nsievaluate>` API call, meaning that procedural types accepted by that api call (|nsi| archives, dynamic libraries, Lua scripts) are also supported by this node.
 Those